runmat-org/runmat/README.md

 ## What is RunMat?

 With RunMat you write your math in clean, readable MATLAB-style syntax.
 RunMat automatically fuses your operations into optimized kernels and runs them on the best place — CPU or GPU.
-On GPU, it can match or beat hand-tuned CUDA on many math-heavy workloads.
+On GPU, it can often match or beat hand-tuned CUDA on many dense numerical workloads

 It runs on whatever GPU you have — NVIDIA, AMD, Apple Silicon, Intel — through native APIs (Metal / DirectX 12 / Vulkan).
 No device management.
 No vendor lock-in.
 No rewrites.